-Outdoor Adventures, a campus recreation center which opened at the University of Miami’s Lakeside Village with a popular rock climbing wall in August 2020, has started a Gear Rental program this semester to provide students a convenient way to explore south Florida’s nature.
+Outdoor Adventures, a campus recreation center which opened at the University of Miami’s Lakeside Village with a popular rock climbing wall in August 2020, started a Gear Rental program this past spring semester to provide students a convenient way to explore south Florida’s nature.

 Students can check out various pieces of equipment such as paddle boards, scuba equipment and camping gear, which students have used on trips to Virginia Key, Key Biscayne and beyond.

-Outdoor Adventures also provides a list of “Adventure Locations” on its website with recommendations for day trips, trails and parks to check out primarily in South Florida and the Keys.
+Outdoor Adventures also provides a list of “Adventure Locations” on its website with recommendations for day trips, trails and parks to check out in South Florida and the Florida Keys.

 Junior Olivia Joyce, a supervisor at Outdoor Adventures, noted the success the climbing wall had in cultivating interest in outdoor activities within the campus community.
 Anyone that walks into Outdoor Adventures is likely to hear the sound of drilling from the climbing wall’s setters, hard at work charting new courses to keep the regulars on their toes.